Ejipuh/Plantey-Garden/Digital Garden.md

 *This is a fuzzy, public note.
-I plan to clarify it by the end of the day (11-12-2020) *
+I plan to clarify it next time I see it...*

 ---